“50 years of crazed, prolific invention”

 In late 2018 Intel and Micron split, the latter exercising its right to buy out Intel’s stake in their joint venture IM Flash for $1.5 billion.

-This can handle a stunning 2.5 million input/output operations per second, triple today’s typical SSD offerings, and boasts the industry’s highest bandwidth at more than 9GB/s in read, write and mixed modes.
+This can handle a reported stunning 2.5 million input/output operations per second, triple today’s typical SSD offerings, and boasts the industry’s highest bandwidth at more than 9GB/s in read, write and mixed modes.
+(Customers trying to get their hands on it might struggle; it seems to be rarer than hens’ teeth).

 The claims being made by both vendors are significant, not least because as Moore’s Law grinds to a halt, memory matters more than ever to those seeking an edge over competitors with their computing workloads: as Micron VP Jeff Bader told Computer Business Review in a July interview “The noise is made by compute guys, but data movement is the problem; in and out of the chip to feed the processor.”